APCSPrinciples/DataMystery/README.md

   fill(0);
   text("Time: " + time[cur], suspectX + 15, suspectY);
   ```
 You will then need to figure out a way to make the `cur` variable progress through all the movements of the suspect.
-If you think you know the answer to the mystery, call over your instructor and explain your solution.
+There is nothing to turn in for this assignment.
+If you think you know the answer to the mystery, call over your instructor and explain how you got your answer.